abbr/Unippear/README.md

 The order of loading and parsing the assets is important.
 A good strategy needs to take performance and Javascript event processing model into account.
 CSS and JS files should be named in their desired parsing order by, for example, prefixing file names with 0-left-padded digits such as 01_file1.js, 02_file2.js etc. CSS files are loaded in parallel.
 To ensure event handler is defined before event is triggered, the loader postpones loading header and footer only after all JS files have been loaded and evaluated.
 If JS files are not combined, then each JS file is loaded and evaluated in serial.
 Either combined JS or the first individual JS file is loaded in parallel with CSS files.
 Header and footer are also loaded in parallel.

 ### Versioning and Theming (Optional)
 Versioning and theming provide ways to partition and group assets under */public/assets*.
 However, *Unippear* doesn't recognize those concepts.
 Instead, it only recognizes folders.
-Versioning and theming are merely  the interpretations we gave to folders under *assets*.
+Versioning and theming are nothing but interpretations we gave to folder levels under *assets*.
 For example, in an implementation where multiple themes are provided under a version, the folder structure may look like:

 ```
 /public/assets